 Thanks to the Internet and a variety of intrepid educators and authors, you can find more resources for studying and learning about Black History Month than ever before.
-The US Government maintains this web portal for Black History Month with a number of great links.
+The US Government maintains this web portal for Black History Month with several great links.

 Martin Luther King Jr.

 One of the most well-known figures in the American civil rights movement, King’s famous ‘I Have A Dream’ speech is as important today as it was the day he gave it.
 Share this incredible speech with your kids during Black History Month to help them understand the context and challenges facing people of color only a generation ago.